 The warm and welcoming waters of Palm Beach, Florida, are attracting not only humans these days, but also mega-schools of sharks.

-Over 10,000 blacktip sharks have taken up residence off the coast of Palm Beach, part of an annual migration from the Carolinas to warmer waters.
+Thousands of blacktip sharks have taken up residence off the coast of Palm Beach, part of an annual migration from the Carolinas to warmer waters.
 Whereas the species would generally settle in the Miami-Dade and Ft.
 Lauderdale areas, this year they've decided to vacation further north.

 While blacktip sharks are responsible for the greatest number of bites in Florida, none of the encounters have ever been fatal.